EU Digital Services Act: Are you ready for audit? | Deloitte UK has been saved

 Limited functionality available

-The EU Digital Services Act will come into force in January 2024 and will be directly applicable across all Member States to intermediary service providers, established in or outside the EU, who provide services to recipients with establishment or residence in the Union.
+The EU Digital Services Act is expected to come into force in 2024 and will be directly applicable across all Member States to intermediary service providers, established in or outside the EU, who provide services to recipients with establishment or residence in the Union.
 The Act imposes new transparency and accountability requirements on the providers of intermediary services, with additional specific annual audit requirements for very large platforms.

 The Digital Services Act was agreed on 23rd April 2022 by the European Council and the European Parliament.
 The Act builds on the existing E-commerce Directive, adding further requirements on content moderation, algorithm reviews, reporting, complaint handling and policing of goods and services.
 Whilst most rules under the Act will apply to all intermediary services providers, some further obligations will apply specifically to very large platforms; those catering to 45 million active monthly users or more.